- Overview and Highlights

 Applicants for research assistantship positions at the Gallery may also be considered for Gallery curatorial internships.
 However, curatorial internships, unlike research assistantships, involve a flexible number of work hours and may not be substituted for a teaching requirement.

-The application deadline for 2015 fellowships will be announced shortly.
+The application deadline for 2015 fellowships is Monday, March 9.

 The application process is formal and competitive.
 Research assistantships are equivalent to University teaching assistant positions and cannot be negotiated through conversation with curators.
 Students who wish to apply should send a statement of intent and curriculum vitae.
 It is suggested that students seek the approval of their Director of Graduate Studies (DGS) before applying.